sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 & \underline{\nu_j}, \overline{\nu_j} \geq 0 \quad \forall j \in J \tag{7b} \\
 \end{align}
 ```
+### The market clearing problem from the perspective of the market participants and the resulting MCP

-Now let's look at the issue from the side of the supply and demand agents participating in the electricity market, offering price-quantity pairs.
-These, contrary to what presented up to now, have to be decided by each participant.
-So what is the optimization problem faced by the suppliers (generators) and the demand agents (customers, retailers) ?
+Now let's look at the issue from the perspective of the supply and demand agents participating in the electricity market.
+Contrary to what is presented up to now, supply and demand agents now have to decide on how much to generate or consume.
+So what is the optimization problem faced by the suppliers (generators) and the demand agents (customers, retailers) that aim to maximize their profit or utility?

-First, the generators wants to maximize their profit given the market clearing price.
-As we are discussing the problem in the context of a perfectly competitive market, there is enough supply that the actions of individual do not influence the market price.
-Therefore, bridging with the previous chapter, supply and demand agents compete in a Nash game.
-In that case, the market clearing price $λ$ is a parameter and not a decision variable in the optimization problem.
-The supply-side optimization problem is {eq}`supply_side` :
+First, the generators want to maximize their profit considering the market clearing price as given (recall that in Nash Games, agents are assumed to be price-takers).
+In that case, the market clearing price $λ$ is a parameter and not a decision variable in the optimization problem of the individual market participants.
+Note that it will be a decision variable in the MCP describing the Nash Game.

+The optimization problem of each agents $i$ on the {eq}`supply_side` reads:

 ```{math}
 :label: supply_side